Molypermalloy powder core: Use

+Limitations and disadvantages

 As frequency increases, desired permeability decreases.
 Thus, when using frequencies higher than 500 kHz MPP cores are often replaced by ferrite cores.

 Disadvantages of MPP cores: Due to the complex nature of its manufacturability and tooling feasibility, shapes are limited to a toroidal configuration and these types of cores generally have maximum operating frequency of around 1 MHz.